jsheridanwells/JeremyWells.Io.V2/content/posts/2020-06-01-a-dive-into-d3.md

 ---
-layout: post
 title: A Dive Into D3
 published: true
-standfirst: 'If you are interested in original ways of presenting particularly large, unique, or complex data sets, then a dive into D3 is certainly worth the effort.'
+subheading: 'If you are interested in original ways of presenting particularly large, unique, or complex data sets, then a dive into D3 is certainly worth the effort.'
 ---

 ![Browser console after adding API key](/assets/img/2020-05-15/splash.jpg){:class="post-splash"}